 Voyeurism is considered a Class D felony unless aggravating circumstances apply.
 Penalties can include up to five years of imprisonment and a fine of up to $5,000.
 If the individual charged has prior convictions for this or certain other offenses, then the severity escalates to a Class C felony.
 Recording or observing a person under the age of 16 will also cause the offense to be classified as a Class C felony.
 The maximum fine and prison sentence double in those scenarios.

 Disseminating material obtained through voyeuristic acts is also separate a felony offense under C.G.S. § 53a-189b .
 In addition to the potential for imprisonment and hefty fines, those convicted of any of these offenses will have a criminal record and social stigma that could haunt them for years to come.

 Work with an Experienced Connecticut Voyeurism Attorney

 If you have been accused of actions that could be prosecuted as voyeurism, it is a good idea to start preparing a defense strategy immediately.
 A Connecticut voyeurism lawyer could review your situation and explain your options.
-To learn more about how an experienced attorney could help, call now for a free consultation.
+To learn more about how an experienced attorney could help, call now.